 The Common Retirement Fund ("Fund") was established to hold all the assets and income of the NYSLRS in a single unified investment program.
 The overall methodology for ensuring that the Fund maintains adequate assets is determined by the NYSRSSL.
 The Fund's assets come from three main sources: employee or member contributions, investment income and participating employer contribution.
 The value of the Fund and the rate of return on the investments directly affect the employer's annual contribution rates.
 Each year, the State evaluates the Fund's assets and compares the value of those assets to the funds needed to pay current and future benefits.
 The difference between these two amounts is spread over the future working lifetimes of active members to actuarially determine the annual contribution rates.
 Under the authority of the NYSRSSL, the State Comptroller annually certifies the actuarially determined rates expressly used in computing the employers' contributions based on salaries paid during the NYSLRS' fiscal year ending March 31.
-The College's employees who are ERS members are included in the County's records with the NYSRSSL.
-The State calculates the County's (including the College) required annual contribution payment using these contribution rates and the projected retirement earnings of the County's (and the College's) current employees.
+The College's employees who are ERS members are included in the County's (and the NYSRSSL.
+The State contribution rates and the projected retirement earnings of the County's (and the College's) current employees.
 The College reimburses the County annually for its share of the pension costs attributed to its employees who are ERS members.